-Customers ask me regularly how they can quickly customize their brandable (aka PLR) course content so that it's unique to themselves and their market.
+Customers ask me regularly how they can quickly customize their brandable (aka PLR) course / white-label content so that it's unique to themselves and their market.
 No one wants to spend days on rewriting since it defeats half the purpose of buying done-for-you content, which is to save time.

 Even when you do want to make edits, you're saving hours and hours of time on the research, designing, and structuring of your course content.
 But sometimes you just need to get some content out the door.

 With that in mind, I've created a checklist of the key places to start when rebranding your course content from Content Sparks and adapting it to your market.

 You can download a printable PDF of this checklist for your personal use HERE.

 Steps to Customize and Rebrand PLR Course Content: